 Video editing software can be incredibly expensive, and it can be extremely time-consuming to find the right one that works for you.
 But, it really doesn’t have to be expensive or time-consuming.
 There are so many best free video editing software platforms out there that can match that of paid video editing software.

-To help you all out we have comprised a list of the best free video editing software out there.
+To help you all out we have comprised a list of the top free video editing software out there.
+Whether you are looking for a video editing suite equipment software or the best low-cost video editing software, we have included it.

 The best free video editing software

 Here we go – the list you’ve been waiting for: The best free video editing software available for all kinds of filmmakers.

 Da Vinci Resolve is an incredibly powerful editing package.
 It’s definitely one of the more advanced packages.
 With key features that include: colour correction, multi-cam editing, and audio correction.

 This is perfect for anyone that wants to do more with their video than trimming it and uploading it.
-We would say this is the closest to Adobe Premiere Pro in terms of a free video editing software, it really is hard to beat!
+We would say this is the closest to Adobe Premiere Pro in terms of free video editing software, it really is hard to beat!

 Blender was originally designed as a 3D design platform – but is now one of the leading video editing software.
 It comes with video editing software that is in-depth and comes with an easy-to-use interface that can be used to simply trim some footage or edit, sync, and colour correct.